 Dr Bastian Seidel is Past President of the Royal Australian College of General Practitioners

-Whichever way you look at it, there is a great little health precinct on Partridge Street!
+Whichever way you look at it, patients these days have higher expectations and usually more issues to sort out!
 Let us work together to Help You.
 Care Plans, Team Care Arrangements, Health Assessments, and Mental Health Care Plans may allow You to receive Medicare Rebates for Great Care from Our Team.

 What are all of these Plans and Assessments?
 Think of Your Medical Care as being made up of two elements – Routine Care and Urgent/Emergency Care.
 Urgent/Emergency Care is when you see your GP because you’ve been unwell or hurt yourself, or when you present to Emergency with Chest Pain or after a major Accident.
 Routine Care might be an immunisation or a regular prescription, a Cervical Screening Test or a Skin Check.
 Imagine if You could have the time to Plan this Routine Care.
 What would You do?